 Individual therapy involves meeting one-on-one with a trained professional in a confidential and safe space where you can openly express your feelings, gain a better understanding of yourself and your condition, learn strategies to manage your symptoms and improve your mental health, develop coping skills, and facilitate healthier lifestyle changes.

-You and your therapist will determine the frequency and duration of sessions depending upon your individual situation, presenting needs, and preferences.
+You and your therapist will determine the frequency and duration of sessions depending upon your individual situation, presenting needs and personal preferences.
 Individual therapy is also referred to as psychotherapy, talk therapy, mental health counseling, or individual counseling.

 Infant Mental Health